jas88/TypeGuesser/README.md

 Guesses are never revised back up again (once you accept a `Decimal` you never get `Int` again but you might end up at `String`)

 ### Zero Prefixes
 If an input string is a number that starts with zero e.g. "01" then the estimate will be changed to `System.String`.
 This is intended behaviour since some codes e.g. CHI / Barcodes have valid zero prefixes.
-If this is to be accurately preserved in the database then it must be stored as string (See `TestGuesser_PreeceedingZeroes`).
+If this is to be accurately preserved in the database then it must be stored as string (See `TestGuesser_PrecedingZeroes`).
 This also applies to values such as "-01"

 ### Whitespace
 Leading and trailing whitespace is ignored for the purposes of determining Type.
 E.g. " 0.1" is a valid `System.Decimal`.
 However it is recorded for the maximum Length required if we later fallback to `System.String` (See Test `TestGuesser_Whitespace`).